-There are, however, differences among constructivists as well.
+There are, however, differences among constructivists as well, even discounting the pluralists.

 Some, like Errett Bishop, simply remove choice and excluded middle from classical mathematics with nothing to replace them.
 However, this makes it difficult to define a satisfactory notion of continuous function, even from the real line to itself, without using locales; see (Waaldijk 2003).

 Others add “non-classical” axioms which contradict choice or excluded middle, but which are consistent in their absence, such as “all total functions are continuous” (the continuity axiom? of the “intuitionistic” school of L. E. J. Brouwer) or “all partial functions are computable” (the computability axiom? of the “Russian” school of A. A. Markov, which is also called “constructive recursive analysis”).

 Most accept weaker versions of choice, such as countable choice or even dependent choice.
-Toby Bartels argues that the intuition behind accepting these justifies the (stronger) axiom COSHEP (the category of sets has enough projectives).
+Toby Bartels argues that the intuition behind accepting these justifies the (yet stronger) presentation axiom (that the category of sets has enough projectives).
 On the other hand, Fred Richman rejects even these limited forms of choice; see (Richman 2000).

 Still others, following Hermann Weyl, go even further and refuse to allow “impredicative” constructions; see predicative mathematics.
 Most of the work done by the schools of Brouwer, Bishop, and Markov (but not Richman) is also predicative, even though those founders were not adamant about it; as a result, predicativism often appears in the foundations of constructive mathematics (in particular, in those of Aczel and Martin-Löf, but not those of Friedman or Coquand).